versioned/versioned-doc/README.md

 * `one-to-many` - there are many references (an array) in the source model and a single reference in the target model.
 * `many-to-one` - there is a single reference (an ID) in the source model and multiple references in the target model (the inverse of `one-to-many`)
 * `many-to-many` - there are multiple references (an array) in the source model and multiple references in the target model

-## Publishing

-There is a publishing life cycle for models with the following states:

-* `Not Yet Published` - the document has been created and potentially updated but it has not been published yet
-* `Published` - the document is currently published and there are no newer draft versions of the document that are awaiting publication
-* `Draft` - the document is published but there is a newer draft version that is awaiting publication
-* `Unpublished` - the document was published before but has been unpublished

-There is a version history that shows all versions of a document that have been published over time.

 ## Assets